 The vinyl 7” free gift is available ONLY with the TV Century 21 variant.
 A very special few will even get the super rare Japanese variant (not available on request, randomly allocated).

-THE MAKING OF THE MECHANICAL PLANET
+HOW I MADE THE MECHANICAL PLANET

 By Alan Stevens